Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Another major issue to consider when renting a car in Cancun is police corruption.

-During your road trip, you may be stopped by the police or national guard.
-But don’t panic, most of the time it’s just for a routine check of the vehicle’s papers, your driver’s license, or the contents of the car.
+During your road trip, you may be stopped by the police or the National Guard.
+Don’t panic; most of the time, it’s just for a routine check of the vehicle’s papers, your driver’s license, or the contents of the car.

 Indeed, sometimes they may ask you to open the trunk to check that you’re not transporting anything illegal.

-Occasionally, some police officers may abuse their authoritative power over tourists.
+Occasionally, some police officers may abuse their authority over tourists.

-Police corruption is present in Mexico, and rental cars circulating in the Yucatan Peninsula are an easy target for several reasons:
+Police corruption is present in Mexico, and rental cars circulating in the Yucatan Peninsula are an easy target for several reasons, as follows:

 Let’s not make generalizations; the vast majority of road trips go smoothly… Encountering a corrupt police officer is just bad luck.

-There are several ways to get around the Riviera Maya: Bus, Car, Taxi, Private Transfers.
+There are several ways to get around the Riviera Maya, including bus, car, taxi, and private transfers.

-Without hesitation, renting a car is the best option for a road trip due to its flexibility and cost.
+Without question, renting a car is the best option for a road trip due to its flexibility and cost.

-Renting a car in Cancun will give you great flexibility throughout your stay.
+Renting a car in Cancun will give you many more options for your stay.

 There are also numerous Mayan temples that add charm to the region, some of which are not accessible by bus or public transportation.

-Although the ADO bus network is well developed in the Yucatan Peninsula, the flexibility offered by renting a car compared to the bus is significant:
+Although the ADO bus network is well developed in the Yucatan Peninsula, the flexibility offered by renting a car compared to the bus is significant, including the following:

-Another great thing you can do by renting a car in Cancun is to visit the islands.
+Another great thing you can do when renting a car in Cancun is visit the islands.

 The Yucatan Peninsula is home to the most beautiful islands in Mexico, such as Holbox and Cozumel.

-In Holbox, you can’t go to the island by car, but you can drive to Chiquila, which is the boarding port.
+You can’t get to Holbox by car, but you can drive to Chiquila, the boarding port.

-Going to Holbox by car allows you to stay in Holbox until late in the evening to enjoy the sunset without the stress of having to return to Chiquila in time to catch your bus (speaking from experience!).
+Going to Holbox by car allows you to stay there until late in the evening, so you can enjoy the wonderful sunset without the stress of having to return to Chiquila in time to catch your bus (speaking from experience!).

 💰 Expect to pay 100 MXN for 24 hours in one of the many secure parking lots in Chiquila.